 Whether you're a humanitarian organization, a city publication, or a local restaurant, I can help you share your story in a way that engages whoever comes across your content.
 And motivates them to do something.

 I graduated with a bachelor’s in business communication by taking the minimum amount of business courses in order to fill my schedule with journalism and design.
 And now, I'm out in the world pursuing my passions through writing and photographing stories much like yours!

-Working in this industry, a lot of what you learn is essentially how to tell a story well.
-Whether it's conveying the significance of a brand, a news article, or a remarkable dish crafted by your favorite restaurant, it all entails telling a story, and the success or failure of that story depends on how you tell it.
+Working in this industry, you learn daily what's needed to tell a story well.
+Whether it's motivating donors to give through compelling stories, connecting with readers of a news article, or sharing a remarkable dish crafted by a local restaurant, it all entails telling a story, and the success or failure of that story depends on how you tell it.
 To me, what really makes any story worth telling is what's behind it: people.
-That's why I believe that every person has a story worth telling and I want to be the channel through which these stories are told.
+That's why I believe that every person has a story worth telling.
+And I want to be that channel through which these stories are told.

 So I said I believe that everyone has a story worth telling, right?
 Well here's a little bit of mine...

 I'm Baltimore born and raised.
 I have a heart for this city and see its crazy potential.
 Growing up, I was known for telling "stories" and loved thinking I could spin my dreams into realities by convincing others of them.
 Let's just say, when I was between the ages of 4-7 I left a lot of people scratching their heads about where I lived and what kinds of pets I had (my poor teachers).

 I've always been on a bit of a different path in life.
 A story in and of itself, I experienced a lot of health issues that transferred me in and out of different schools and forced me to miss out on typical adolescent experiences every child should enjoy.
 But I didn't let this define me.
 Instead, I crafted my love for stories during these years by pressing my head into a good book or engrossing myself in movies.